DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for

-In this case, we first trained our model and other baselines on CWE-78 of C/C++ datasets.
-To transfer the knowledge learned from C/C++, we only fine-tuned the final MLP classifier of each model (2 linear layers and 1 output layer) for 10 epochs.
-We consider two cases that use transfer learning, C/C++ to Java and C/C++ to PHP.
-Figure~\ref{fig:transfer} shows the result of the models' transferability.
-It can be observed that our pre-trained model can better capture the prior vulnerable code patterns and achieve promising results when applied to other programming languages, with 84\% accuracy from C to Java and 88\% accuracy from C to PHP.
 We further explored the rationale behind the effectiveness of using transfer learning.
 It can be observed from Figure~\ref{fig:codesample} that both C/C++ and Java code samples in CWE-78 construct an OS command (highlighted in red) using externally-influenced input from an upstream component without validating the special element that could harm the system, thus are under threat of command inject attacks.
 In the CPG of both code samples, a control flow edge should exist if this command variable is validated before being used by other threads, thus presenting a similar code pattern regardless of language syntax.
 The result verifies that our model can better capture both contextual semantics and underlying structure (syntax, control- and data-flow) of the codes with the help of CPG and the corresponding heterogeneous graph learning, thus able to preserve the language-agnostic vulnerable code patterns.